stormchaserroleplaying/stormchaserRPG/Talents/Druid/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Prerequisite:** 1 Other Druid Talent
-You gain the ability to summon a spirit that assumes an animal form: as an action, you can cast the *find familiar* spell, without material components.
+You gain the ability to summon a spirit that assumes an animal form.
+Using 2 actions you can cast the *find familiar* spell, without material components.

 When you cast the spell in this way, the familiar is a fey instead of a beast, and the familiar disappears after a number of hours equal to the spell level at which you cast the spell.